Surfer is a content optimization and analysis platform that helps you create high-ranking blog posts and articles.

 Well, you really can’t compare a full-fledged SEO suite like Ahrefs with Surfer.
 Ahrefs has WAY more features.

-Surfer basically ONLY does on-page SEO analysis.
-But it doesn’t have any features for backlink analysis, SEO site audits or rank tracking like Ahrefs has.
+But it doesn’t have any features for backlink analysis or SEO site audits like Ahrefs has.

 But you CAN compare Surfer with its main competitor: Clearscope.

-You get 50 searches per month with that.
-Surfer’s Pro plan costs $99/mo.
-Which is 3x cheaper.
+You get 50 keyword searches per month for $189/month with Clearscope.

 Overall, I prefer Clearscope.
 But it’s close.